Spatial-SIR with Network Structure and Behavior: Lockdown Rules and the Lucas Critique: Calibration and simulation

 We use data from the 2018 American Community Survey (ACS) to classify agents by type and allocate them to households replicating the size and age distribution of American households.
 We calibrate the three locations' relative density to match the data on the distribution of contacts reported by \citet{Mossong_2008}.
 Transition probabilities between states match various SARS-CoV-2 parameters from epidemiological studies, notably, e.g., \cite{ferguson2020report}.
 We calibrate contagion rates and the agents' movement speed in the City to fit the epidemic's initial growth rate, proxied by the growth rates of deaths in Lombardy.
 Finally, behavioral response parameters are calibrated following \cite{keppo2020behavioral}.\footnote{We acknowledge the uncertainty in the literature concerning many epidemiological parameters pertaining to this epidemic.
 Our approach is less damaging when aiming at understanding mechanisms and orders-of-magnitude rather than at precise forecasts.} Appendix \ref{app:calibration} describes the calibration in detail.
 Table \ref{parameters} reports the parameter used in our main specification.

-Results from the simulation of the benchmark model are illustrated in Figure \ref{exh:behavioral}; Figure \ref{fig:behavioral} reports the epidemic dynamics; Figure \ref{fig:respsize} the behavioral response measured by the fraction of people induced to stay home from work and the fraction of people whose workplace shut down; and Figure \ref{fig:infloc} the locations of the infections.
+Results from the simulation of the benchmark model are illustrated in Figure \ref{exh:behavioral}; Figure \ref{fig:behavioral} reports the epidemic dynamics; Figure \ref{fig:respsize} describes the behavioral response, reporting the fraction of agents (out of the total population) choosing not to visit the city (dashed line) and the fraction of agents left home from work because their workplace shuts down; and Figure \ref{fig:infloc} the locations of the infections.
 Table \ref{tab:behavioral} reports the steady-state outcomes.\footnote{ All results are obtained averaging over 20 replications of the simulation, randomizing over the initial location of individuals in the City and at School/Work}, including the locations of infection by agent type and the percent of the population in three different states at the steady-state.

 Generally, our simulation of the model demonstrates that {\em local herd immunity} - which in \cite{bisinmoro2020Geo} we argue explains the dependence of the dynamics of the epidemic from geographical characteristics - also explains the dependence of the epidemic from location and demographic characteristics.
 With respect to location, the City originates more infections, 46 percent (vs. 21 percent in School/Work location, and 33 percent at Home) even though Homes and School/Work locations are denser because more contacts with different people are generated in the City.
 Herd immunity is achieved {\em locally} earlier at Home and at School/Work than in the City.
 The infection dynamics by location shows a larger fraction of infections at Home than at School/Work and in the City after about ten days, when the City relative infection rate starts to pick up.\footnote{We set the location of infection at $t=0$ in the City.}